renerbaffa/shoping-cart-app/README.md

 ### Automated tests
 - Every single file created in the project has its own testing file which can be found in the same folder level as the source code.
 Two main extensions were used:
 	1.  `.spec` files test React Components.
 In order to guarantee the resulting HTML structure of components the tests were made through snapshots and they do not have logic.
 	2.  `.test` files test `actions`, `reducers`, `sources` and `utils` files.
-As they have logic the tests were made ti guarantee that their behavior did not change  (same for smart components or containers).
+As they have logic the tests were made to guarantee that their behavior did not change  (same for smart components or containers).
 - Frameworks used for testing:
 	1. `enzyme` to render and manipulate rendered React components
 	2. `react-test-renderer` to generate snapshots of dumb/stateless components